Nada Bakos

-Nada Glass Bakos is an American former Central Intelligence Agency (CIA) analyst and targeting officer who was involved in a number of notable counterterrorism operations during her career.
+Nada Glass Bakos (born 1969) is an American author and former Central Intelligence Agency (CIA) analyst and targeting officer.
+She was involved in a number of notable counterterrorism operations during her career.
 She was part of a group of CIA analysts studying Al Qaeda and its leader, as portrayed in the 2013 HBO documentary, Manhunt: The Search for Bin Laden.
 She also served as the Chief Targeting Officer in the search for Abu Musab al-Zarqawi, the leader of Al Qaeda in Iraq and predecessor of ISIS.
 After 10 years, she left the CIA.

 Early years

 She graduated from high school with a class of nine students.
 She attended Montana State University from 1987 through 1991 and transferred to the University of Utah to finish her B.S. in international economics.